 "Jammies," Mina said.
 "Brian, toss me a towel from the bathroom."
-When she had it, she gave it a shake and handed what was now a one-piece pajama of white terrycloth to the Dagda.
+When she had it, she gave it a shake and handed the Dagda what was now a one-piece pajama of white terrycloth.
 She then knelt and helped him put it on the stock.
 "Remember to swap it for his own jammies when you make the switch," she told him.
 "Well see about real clothes when we have him back here."

 The Dagda nodded.
 He smiled at her and said, "You sure you don't want another century?"

 She smiled back.
 "Maybe, but not the one coming up.
 Right now, I want my realm.
 Your own fault, dear.
 You taught me restlessness.
 Along with much else.

 "The hotel can lend us a car," she said.
 "A nice big one.
 Not as strange as riding off through the night with the boy on Sandy's saddle bow, as if you were the Erlking.
 Less chancy than being invisible in traffic.
 And it'll be big enough for all of us."

 Dinah opened to the Dagda's knock.
 He grinned warmly but she just looked scared.
 "You must be Dinah," he said.
 "I am the Dagda.
 And this–" He had his suit jacket slung over his right shoulder, cape-wise.
 He lifted it with his left hand, revealing what nestled in his arm. "–this is not Niles."